Exploring the transition to a plant-based diet

+Our research focused on individual Gen Z living in London or any other big city.
 Importantly, gen Z is the major representative of increasing vegan trend.
 They are driven largely by concerns about animal welfare, environment and health.
 76% of gen Z worry about protecting the environment, 54% of vegan gen Z become vegan because the animal welfare and environment reasons.

 have tried going vegan in the past year.